 Standby.
-When Chip Enable is High, V{IH} , the Data Inputs/Outputs pins are placed in the high-impedance state and the Supply Current is reduced to the Standby level.
+When Chip Enable is High, V{IH}, the memory enters Standby mode and the Data Inputs/Outputs pins are placed in the high-impedance state.
+To reduce the Supply Current to the

-When Chip Enable is at V{IH} the Supply Current is reduced to the TTL Standby Supply Current, I{CC2}.
-To further reduce the Supply Current to the CMOS Standby Supply Current, I{CC3}, Chip Enable should be held within V{CC} \pm 0.2V.
-For Standby current levels see Table 13, DC Characteristics.
+Standby Supply Current, I{CC2} , Chip Enable should be held within $V{CC}\pm 0.2V$.
+For the Standby current level see Table 14, DC Characteristics.

-During program or erase operations the memory will continue to use the Program/Erase Supply Current, I{CC4} , for Program or Erase operations until the operation completes.
+During program or erase operations the memory will continue to use the Program/Erase Supply Current, I{CC3} , for Program or Erase operations until the operation completes.